 They post photos of healthy food, have inspiring designs, and use beautiful photos and images throughout their copy.
 Just like in children’s books, images in blogs enhance the storytelling within the blog posts.
 These blogs, and their associated social media accounts, are a pleasure to read and follow because they are aesthetically appealing.

-#5 They cover an extensive range of their subject matter
+#5 They write useful and helpful content, covering an extensive range of their subject matter

 They are the go-to people in their niche.
 They take time (years) and effort to cover a range of topics and subject matters within their area of focus.

 A lot of this comes down to content and strategy.
 Health bloggers invest time in planning their content and studying their audience’s pain points to create content that is useful – and this includes campaign-related content like email challenges and stories communicated via email newsletter introductions as well as blog posts.